 And it’s good for you too!

 After a long week of work, weekends are often for being lazy and relaxing for most parents.
-And while that is perfectly ok because adults work hard, it is a good idea to ensure that once a week or so you have family activity days where you go out and do special activities as a family unit.
+And while that is perfectly ok because adults work hard, it is a good idea to ensure that once a week or so you have family activity days and family fun nights where you go out and do special activities as a family unit.

 Keeping Up On The Housework

-This is my least favorite thing, housework.
-There is so much of it, it can pile up to quickly.
+This is my least favourite thing, housework.
+There is so much of it, it can pile up too quickly.

 But showing your children that you can keep up with the dishes even though your days are long and difficult will help your kids see that hard work is important.
 Get them involved in the cleanup after dinner as well…no matter how young they are.